 George Goyal says to focus on handmade, antique or vintage rugs to fit the colonial style.
 Opt for colors that can be back in the day.
 They tend to be earthy.
-For example, antique rug with combination of beige and ochre or a deeper red palette.
+For example, an antique rug with a combination of beige and ochre or a deeper red palette.

-Finding perfect rug for colonial home
+Finding the perfect rug for a colonial home

-The collection of rugs is mostly full of diverse selection of vintage and antique rugs such as hook rugs that match all the colonial walls.
+The collection of rugs is mostly full of a diverse selection of vintage and antique rugs such as hook rugs that match all the colonial walls.
 These rugs go well with the aesthetic and give a simple yet beautiful look.

-As per George Goyal you can also opt for any kind of rug from the below given list of rugs and many others.
+As per George Goyal, you can also opt for any kind of rug from the below-given list of rugs and many others.

 Some of the beautiful American rugs are: